farisjamaan/rock-paper-scissors/README.md

 # Rock Paper Scissors

-### My attempt at creating a Rock Paper Scissors game using javascript as part of The Odin Project curriculum.
+#### My attempt at building a Rock Paper Scissors game using javascript as part of The Odin Project curriculum assignments.

 ### Checkout a live demo here: https://farisjamaan.github.io/rock-paper-scissors/